Home

 Can I stop him from moving away with our kids?

-Holly's Question: My husband has sole custody of the three children.
+Holly Asks: My ex-husband has sole custody of the three children.
 Once the divorce was final, I found out he married his old girlfriend.
 Now he wants to move the three children to NM with his new wife.
 Can he move my kids to another state?
-His new wife sent me an email stating I would not be allowed on base in NM to see my kids in their new home on base.
-She is trying to pose alienation and interference with visitation with my children.
-Please provide any information you may have for me.
+His new wife sent me an email stating I would not be allowed on base in NM to see my kids.
+She is trying to alienate and interfere with visitation with my children.

 Brette's Answer: If you have visitation rights, he cannot move without court permission.
 You can file a petition in your state family court seeking to prevent the move.
-He has to show that the move would be in the best interest of the children and that you would have access that will continue your relationship.
-An email from the new wife stating you will be denied access is important and could be of great help to your case in preventing the move. » Return to top
+He has to show that the move would be in your children's best interest and that you would have access that will continue your relationship.
+An email from the new wife stating you will be denied access is important and could be of great help to your case in preventing the move.

 Topic: Relocation during separation